HodayaGitHub/HodayaGitHub/README.md

 🌍 **Journey** - a web application and online marketplace that seamlessly connects travelers with unique accommodations, providing a diverse range of lodging options hosted by individuals from around the world.
 [Journey (airbnb)](https://journey-ek1u.onrender.com/)
 <br/>

-🧸 **Mr.Toy** - a handcrafted experience built entirely from scratch, harmonizing robust frontend with backend excellence.
-Powered by MongoDB and adorned with the versatility of React, our digital toy haven promises a delightful journey for every visitor.
-[Mr.Toy](https://mrtoy-m60g.onrender.com/)
+🧸 **Shop World** - a handcrafted experience built entirely from scratch, harmonizing robust frontend with backend excellence.
+Powered by MongoDB and adorned with the versatility of React, my digital haven promises a delightful journey for every visitor.
+[Shop World](https://mrtoy-m60g.onrender.com/)
 <br/>

 📧 **Appsus** - combines Gmail for communication, Note for quick notes, and Books for managing your reading list in a single, streamlined platform, simplifying your daily productivity.
 [Appsus (Gmail,Note,Books)](https://hodayagithub.github.io/Appsus/)